DavidHrncir/Fivetran_CSDK_Snowflake_HOL/PHR_Pharma_Clinical_Trials/phr-lab-guide.md

-# Fivetran Connector SDK Hands on Lab at Big Data London 2025: Higher Education Freshman Retention
+# Fivetran Connector SDK Hands on Lab with Snowflake 2025: Pharmaceutical Clinical Trial Design and Optimization

 ## Overview
 In this hands on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **LLM service of your choice** to integrate data from a custom REST API into Snowflake.
 You'll then create a **Streamlit (in Snowflake)** application with various tools and dashboards powering key metrics as well as a **Snowflake Cortex AI-driven** feature to drive even deeper analytics, descriptive, and prescriptive insights.

-The Higher Education HED custom connector should fetch student academic and engagement records from a REST API and load them into a single table called `hed_records` in your Snowflake database.
-The connector should deliver detailed information about student academic and enagement details, including properties like enrollment date, academic standing, current gpa, avg assignment score, engagement score, and at risk flags.
+The Pharmaceutical PHR custom connector should fetch clinical trial and patient records from a REST API and load them into a single table called `phr_records` in your Snowflake database.
+The connector should deliver detailed information about clinical trial protocols and patient enrollment details, including properties like enrollment date, trial status, patient demographics, disease area, enrollment rate, dropout rate, and regulatory approval status.
 It should handle authentication, pagination, error handling, and maintain state between sync runs using a cursor-based approach.

 ## Lab Steps - Quick Access